 The upper body muscles used in an elliptical workout include the pecs(chest), triceps, biceps and core muscles.

-The overall effect of using an elliptical is not to create muscle but to tone and provide cardiovascular exercise (improve heart and lung fitness).
-The use of big muscles gets the heart going and burn lots of calories, whilst the action of an elliptical also provides a toning workout to the other muscles.
+The overall effect of using these machines is not to create muscle but to tone and provide cardiovascular exercise (improve heart and lung fitness).
+The use of big muscles gets the heart going and burn lots of calories, whilst the exercise action also provides a toning workout to the other muscles.
 Using an elliptical, in conjunction with a calorie controlled diet will lead to weight loss across the whole body with a more toned upper and lower body.

 How Many Calories Can I Burn?